Dwyane Wade Fumes at Ex-Wife’s Attempt to Block Trans Daughter’s Name Change

 Dwyane Wade publicly responded Thursday to his ex-wife’s claim that the former NBA champ is exploiting their 15-year-old daughter Zaya’s petition to legally change her gender and name.

+But Wade hit back in a lengthy statement on social media, accusing Funches-Wade of being an “absent parent” who has shown little interest in Zaya’s life until now.

-“While none of us are surprised by Siohvaughn’s attempt to fight Zaya’s identity and her unwavering attempt to drag my name through the mud, I’m very disappointed that she continuously find ways of centering herself and HER needs, without regard to her children,” Wade fumed in a post on social media on Thursday, adding that the accusations had “hurt our children.”
+“While none of us are surprised by Siohvaughn’s attempt to fight Zaya’s identity and her unwavering attempt to drag my name through the mud, I’m very disappointed that she continuously find ways of centering herself and HER needs, without regard to her children,” Wade fumed, adding that the accusations had “hurt our children.”

 Wade claimed that a similar PR incident over a decade ago by his ex-wife resulted in an exhaustive lawsuit, ending with the former Miami Heat all-star gaining sole custody of their two children, Zaire and Zaya.